How To Get To Haedong Yonggungsa Temple in Busan - Emma Jane Explores

 How to get to Haedong Yonggungsa Temple in Busan

-One of Busan’s most revered sights is the iconic Haedong Yonggungsa Temple carved into the cliff face overlooking the East Sea.
-Locals and tourists alike flock to this photogenic buddhist temple, but it’s a little off the beaten path to get to as it is out of the main tourist areas of Busan.
+One of Busan’s most revered sights is the iconic temple, Haedong Yonggungsa, carved into the cliff face overlooking the East Sea (Sea of Japan).
+Locals and tourists alike flock to this photogenic buddhist temple, but it’s a little off the beaten path to get to as it is out of the main tourist areas of Busan in Gijang county.

-There are many different ways to get to Haedong Yonggungsa Temple and I found the Korean app Naver Map really helpful to figure out the best routes via public transport as my usual travel saviour Google Maps didn’t seem to work so well in South Korea.
+There are many different ways to get to Haedong Yonggungsa Temple and I found the Korean equivalent of Google Maps, Naver Map, really helpful to figure out the best routes via public transport.
+Google Maps doesn’t seem to work so well in South Korea.
+Read my South Korea travel tips before you visit for more handy hints.

 Two Days In Busan - Emma Jane Explores - Haedong Yonggungsa